madgik/exareme2/exareme2/controller/README.md

 ## Run with env file

-Create a file with the nodes' locations, for example:
+Create a file with the workers' locations, for example:

 ```
 ["172.17.0.1:5670", "172.17.0.1:5671", "172.17.0.1:5672"]